Crispy Duck Breast with Orange Sauce

 - 2 cups (475 mL) chicken stock [Look for allergen-free, gluten-free brand]

 - Using a sharp knife, score the fat of each duck breast in a criss-cross formation.
 Season duck on both sides with salt and pepper.

 - Heat 1 tbsp of olive oil in a sauté pan over medium heat.
 Sear duck, fat side down 4-6 minutes, then cook for same time on other side, until golden brown and cooked through.
 Remove duck to a plate to rest.

-- For the sauce: heat remaining oil in a medium saucepan.
+- For the sauce: heat remaining 1 tbsp of oil in a medium saucepan.
 Add shallots and garlic.
 Cook over medium heat for 2 minutes, stirring often.